 Those 106 wins were a whopping 21 better than the NL West runner-up Arizona Diamondbacks.
 It is clear they are the powerhouse of their division, even more so after adding Mookie Betts.
 However, they have lost some pitchers that were crucial to their success in the offseason.
 Namely Hyun-Jin Ryu and Rich Hill.

-Here is a look at what their rotation may be if the 2020 season is not fully cancelled due to COVID-19.
+Here is a look at what their rotation may be if the 2020 season is not fully canceled due to COVID-19.

 1.)
 Clayton Kershaw